 They handled it masterfully, simply rolling them to each other, with nothing more than a flicker of a surprised look on their faces when they first saw the switch.

 When the final curtain falls on the run of the play, there are bound to be mixed emotions.
 Our group usually partied.
 We partied a lot, including after most rehearsals, and after brush-ups as well.
 Most of our “partying,” took place at a 24-hour coffee shop where, over coffee and desserts, we discussed what went wrong, what went right, and what mishaps had us rolling in the aisles.

 Unlike professional theater, at the community level, the players usually come out and mingle with the audience, receiving their own congratulations on a job well done.

-Closing night is usually a big deal; memories shared, farewells said, thanks given, and some minor speech making, may all go on at a cast closing party.
+Closing night is usually a big deal; memories shared, farewells said, thanks given, and some minor speech making, laughter and tears, may all go on at a cast closing party.
 Not all theaters follow this pattern; maybe most don’t.
 I treasure my own experience in this regard as a special memory.

 © 2017 Liz Elias

 Liz Elias (author) from Oakley, CA on March 17, 2017:

 Thanks much, Shauna!
 I loved it all, and I truly miss it.
 The improv was not recorded in the theater, but we did do a few stints on cable access TV.
 However, that was so long ago, and the station has since changed hands and names, that I'm sure the old stuff was purged.

 Shauna L Bowling from Central Florida on March 17, 2017: